 Minor thalassemia usually does not show severe symptoms.
 Slight hepatosplenomegaly and possibly a recurrent jaundice in a mild form can be present.
 Also, target cells can be observed in the blood count.

-In its more distinct form, that is major thalassemia, thalassemia can lead to bone deformations, and even fractures, due to the reactive expansion of erythropoiesis in the bone marrow.
-Because of the decreased and often pathological erythrocytes, hypoxia becomes clinically relevant, as growth disturbances and trophic skin changes in child age show.
+In its more distinct form, that is major thalassemia, the disease can lead to bone deformations, and even fractures, due to the reactive expansion of erythropoiesis in the bone marrow.
+Because of the decreased, and often pathological erythrocytes, hypoxia becomes clinically relevant as growth disturbances and trophic skin changes show in child age.

 There are two consequences of decreased α-globin production:

-It is most common in the patients of Southern Asian (–allele) and African (-α allele) descent.
+It is most common in patients of Southern Asian (–allele) and African (-α allele) descent.